hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## Abstract

-This proposal will result in a modification to the `TokenUpdateTransaction` feature to allow the admin key to sign an update to remove itself and/or any other key (Wipe, KYC, Freeze, Pause, Supply, Fee Schedule) from a Token.
-Each key will also be able to sign an update to remove itself from the token.
+All entities across Hedera have opt-in administrative keys.
+Currently, the Consensus Service and File service allow these keys to be removed (making the entities immutable).
+However the Contract and Token Services do not provide such a feature consistently.
+We should enable existing administrative keys for these entities to be able to sign an update transaction that permanently removes any privileged key (Admin, Wipe, KYC, Freeze, Pause, Supply, Fee Schedule) from the entity.

 ## Motivation

-Many NFT projects require that their Token remains immutable yet many project owners have unknowingly created NFTs with keys such as Admin, Wipe, Freeze and Pause set which undermines this assumption.
+Many NFT projects require that their Token remains immutable yet some project owners have unknowingly created NFTs with keys such as Admin, Wipe, Freeze and Pause set which undermines this assumption.

 The majority of collectors will also be unaware of the implications of having these keys set on the NFTs they have purchased.